Thanatisia/SharedSpace/Docs/Software/Open-Source-Software/projects/rclone/README.md

                 - configuration-file-path : Specify the custom configuration file path
                     + Type: String
     - Flags
-        + -P : Optional argument to display progress of the copy
+        + -P | --progress : Optional argument to display progress of the copy
+        + --progress-terminal-title : Use the terminal as the progress bar title
         - Platform-specific
             - Google Drive
                 + --drive-shared-with-me : Only show files that are shared with me.
 Instructs rclone to operate on your "Shared with me" folder (where Google Drive lets you access the files and folders others have shared with you).

 ### Usage
-- List all files in a remote source
+- List all files and directories in a remote source
     - Explanation
         + remote-id : This remote id refers to the remote target added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file
         - /path/to/files : This refers to the source directory in the remote session you wish to list from as the top-level root directory